Vettabase/awesome-mariadb/list-dev.md

 Notes

+1. LibreOffice Base is a generic data visualization frontend.
+To learn how to use it with MariaDB, see the [MariaDB KB](https://mariadb.com/kb/en/libreoffice-base/).
-1. At the moment of this writing, MariaDB support is only mentioned in the `README.md` file.
+2. At the moment of this writing, MariaDB support is only mentioned in the `README.md` file.
 A quick [search on GitHub](https://github.com/search?q=repo%3Asequelpro%2Fsequelpro%20mariadb&type=code) shows that this support is currently limited to version identification, some permissions a TODO note.

 _In progress_